backstage/backstage/docs/features/techdocs/how-to-guides.md

 An example of tabsConfig that corresponds to the default documentation home page can be found at `plugins/techdocs/src/home/components/TechDocsHome.tsx`.

+Currently `panelType` has DocsCardGrid and DocsTable available.
+We currently recommend that DocsCardGrid can be optionally vertically stacked by setting a maxHeight using `panelCSS`, and DocsTable to be in a tab by itself.

 ### 2nd way: Custom home page plugin